-Everything works, because the access modifiers for the elements of the class are applied to the class and not to a level objects.
-Because the variable myDog is defined in the body of the class Dog (where also is situated Main() – the start method of the program), we can access its elements (fields and methods) via “dot” notation, regardless we have declared the access level as private.
-If we try to do the same in the body of the class Kid, this will be not possible, because the access to private fields from outside class is forbidden.
+Everything works fine.
+As the variable myDog is defined in the body of the class Dog, like the Main() method – the start of the program, we can access its elements (fields and methods) via “dot” notation, even after we declared the access level as private.
+However, it is not possible to access the same from the body of the class Kid, because the access to private fields from outside of the class Dog is forbidden.

 Constructors